Phil Spector Fast Facts

-(CNN)Here's an in-depth look at the life of songwriter and convicted murderer Phil Spector.
+(CNN)Here's a look at the life of songwriter and convicted murderer Phil Spector.

 Personal: